 In 1861 gallant Southern politicians gathered at the State Capitol in Montgomery and formed the Confederate States of America.
 The telegram starting the American Civil War was sent from Montgomery.
 Almost 100 years later Rosa Parks refused to give up her seat on a Montgomery bus and the modern Civil Rights struggle in America was born.
 The Rosa Parks museum here gives a fascinating insight to events that changed a nation.
 Also visit the Selma to Montgomery National Historic Trail which crosses the Edmund Pettus Bridge in Selma, an icon for the Civil Rights struggle in America.
-Selma and Montgomery are commorating the 50th anniversary of the Voting Rights March in 2015 and the movie Selma which was released in the UK in February 2015 pays homage to those who pioneered this event.
+The movie Selma pays homage to those who pioneered the Voting Rights March.
 Just one block from the State Capitol was Dr. Martin Luther King Jr.’s first church as pastor.
 You can tour both his church and home.

 Location of the first capital of the Louisiana Territory by the French, Mobile’s downtown reflects the past with famous architecture, fabulous food and Southern hospitality.
 Mobile is the home of America’s first Mardi Gras, which is still celebrated today.
 Mobile is also rich in American Civil War history.
 A few miles north is Blakeley Historical Park where a contingent of 20,000 men fought the last major battle of the Civil War.